apache/ozone/hadoop-hdds/docs/content/feature/Quota.md

 #### Note:

-- You cannot set the quota of volumes and buckets in decimals.
+- Decimals are not supported while setting quota for volume and bucket.
 For example, 1.5 TB.

 - Ensure that the minimum storage quota is default block size * replication factor.
 If you set the value lesser than the default block size * replication factor, while writing the data (key put) operation, an operation error is displayed.